Welcome to The Law Offices of Norman P. Goldmeier

 For most people, the purchase or sale of a home is the largest legal transaction they will participate in during their lifetimes.
 It is therefore vitally important to have legal representation from the very beginning of the transaction.
 Most residential real estate contracts have a three to five day attorney approval and inspection period, during which time your attorney can review and suggest modifications to the contract, and buyers can have the home inspected for defects by a professional home inspector.
 If notice is not served upon the other party of any suggested changes in the contract, or of any inspection issues, during the attorney approval or inspection periods, the contract becomes binding upon both parties without modifications to the agreement or repairs to the home.
 Therefore, it is imperative that buyers and sellers forward a copy of the contract to their respective attorneys as soon as the agreement is signed.

 Our office will provide representation throughout the entire transaction for a set fee, payable at the closing.
 We will review the contract and negotiate any necessary changes, and we will represent you with respect to any inspection issues, whether you are the buyer or seller, whether the transaction involves a short sale or foreclosure.
 We will be with you every step of the way, through the final closing.

 We also represent developers of single family homes, as well as townhome and condominium developments.
-We have extensive experience in establishing new condominiums, and securing FHA approval for both new or existing condominium projects.

 If you are buying or selling a business, our office has extensive experience in handling these transactions as well, and we will be most happy to assist you.